Mister Fantastic: Powers and abilities

 Reed Richards gained the power of elasticity from irradiation by cosmic rays.
 He has the ability to convert his entire body into a highly malleable state at will, allowing him to stretch, deform, and reform himself into virtually any shape.
 Richards has been observed as being able to use his stretching form in a variety of offensive and defensive manners, such as compressing himself into a ball and ricocheting into enemies, flattening himself into a trampoline or a parachute to catch a falling teammate, or inflating himself into a life raft to aid in a water rescue.
 He can willfully reduce his body's cohesion until he reaches a fluid state, which can flow through minute openings or into tiny pipes.
 Reed is also able to shape his hands into hammer and mace style weapons, and concentrate his mass into his fists to increase their density and effectiveness as weapons.
+Reed's control over his shape has been developed to such a point that he has been able to radically alter his facial features and his entire physical form to take the form of inanimate objects.

 Having an elastic-like texture allows Reed protection from damage.
 He can be punched with incredible force, flattened, squished, and still re-form or survive without any form of significant injury.

-Reed's control over his shape has been developed to such a point that he has been able to radically alter his facial features and his entire physical form to pass among human and non-humans unnoticed and unrecognized.
-He has even molded himself into the shapes of inanimate objects, such as a mailbox.
-He rarely uses his powers in such an undignified fashion.
-However, he appears to have no qualms about stretching out his ears, taking the shape of a dinosaur, becoming a human trampoline, or inflating his hands into pool toys to entertain his children.

-The most extreme demonstration of Reed's powers is when at one point he was able to increase his size and mass to Thing-like proportions which also increased his physical strength.

-Assuming and maintaining these shapes used to require extreme effort.
-Due to years of mental and physical training, Reed can now perform these feats at will.
-His powers (and those of the Red Ghost) were also increased when they were exposed to a second dose of cosmic rays.
-Maintaining his body's normal human shape requires a certain degree of ongoing concentration.
-When Reed is relaxed and distracted, his body appears to "melt in slow motion" according to Susan Storm.
-Being forcefully stretched to extremes during a short span of time (by a taffy-puller-type machine or a strong character, for example) causes Reed to suffer intense pain and the temporary loss of his natural elastic resiliency.
-He possesses other weaknesses too; a great shock to his body – for example, from the likes of Doctor Doom when he constricts around him – can make his body so rubbery he loses motor control.
-Enough energy can reduce him to a liquid state which causes him to be immobile.